may6jake/may6jake.github.io/index.md

 ---

-### Statement of Intent: A Look at Northwestern's Walter Athletic Center (NACDA Magazine)
+### Statement of Intent: The Walter Athletic Center at Northwestern Univeristy (NACDA Magazine)
-An inside look at how Northwestern's $40 million athletic facility came together
+An inside look at how Northwestern's brand new, $40 million athletic facility came together
 <p>
   <a href="/pdf/WACsample.pdf" target="_blank"> Read the full article </a>
   </p>